 For a description of the USER and SIGNONPARM options, see the API CONNECT Command in the CICSPlex System Manager Application Programming Reference.
-For a description of EYU9XESV and information on customizing this security routine, see CICS RACF® Security Guide.
+For a description of EYU9XESV and information on customizing this security routine, see RACF security overview in the RACF Security Guide.